 We meet monthly on Fridays, 10am-11am, in Life Sciences Room 137: February 5th, March 4th, and April 8th.

 In previous years, we have hosted one-hour workshops to facilitate cross-disciplinary engagement in sustainability and resilience research.
-Each workshop featured three UofL researchers speaking for ten minutes each, followed by discussion.
+Each workshop featured three UofL researchers speaking for ten minutes each, followed by discussion about potential collaborations.
 Faculty, staff, or graduate student researchers who would like to serve on a panel, should contact Tony Arnold.
 Workshops will focus on the following priority areas identified by the group:

 1. Water Resources:

 Tony Arnold/Daniel DeCaro/Jen Ewa/Alexandra Chase (Center for Land Use & Environmental Responsibility)

 Friday, February 28, 2:30-3:45pm, Room 200 Urban Studies Institute (426 W. Bloom St.)

 Josh Human & the Center for Hazards Research;

 Tuesday, March 18, 2:30-3:45pm, Room 200 Urban Studies Institute (426 W. Bloom St.)